Содержание

 The wizard consists of three steps or dialogs.
 At the appropriate places in the dialogs, you are given the opportunity to enter the expert configuration mode.

-When starting the module for the first time, the Рисунок 11.1, «DNS Server Installation: Forwarder Settings», opens.
+When starting the module for the first time, the dialog, shown in Рисунок 11.1, «DNS Server Installation: Forwarder Settings», opens.
 The decides which devices should provide forwarders or whether you want to supply your own .
 For more information about netconfig, see man 8 netconfig.

 it in .
 To add a reverse zone, the name must